 - Be open to whatever draws your attention and spend time there.
 Pause.
 Look.
 Listen.

 - If you would like to engage with an area or a plant, greet it, ask its permission to approach and receive its response.
 If allowed to approach, do so respectfully; engage your sense to receive the messages and questions offered.

 - You might select one of your guides – by chance or choice – to come and be with you in the places of pause and contemplation.
 Consider how the place and the guide fit together.

 - When you have finished, don’t forget to offer gratitude before you move on.
 You might leave a strand of your hair as a gift.
 Or perhaps you have planned ahead and brought a small natural object to leave as a sign of gratitude.

 Be Open to Creative Urges: The earth is busy creating in cooperation with the summer sun.
 How might you mimic this creativity to learn its magic?
 Bring out your notebook or artists tools.
-Gather loose elements of the earth (rocks, fallen petals, twigs, feathers) and arrange them into an earth altar.
+Gather loose elements of the earth (rocks, fallen petals, twigs, feathers) and arrange them purposefully.
 Your guides might like to be placed within your creation.
 You might want to document with a photo that becomes your memento… and then let all the elements return to lie on the earth as they were.

 Return: Notice when and where you are passing from your place of wandering into the more human world.
 You might pause, offer some gratitude, or say a prayer at this point.